In a previous blog post, I talked about different types of content and how to use them.

 Churning out blogs as often as possible is no longer going to work, thankfully.
 These days, Google is more sophisticated and likes longer and more useful content that’s well planned.

 A good content plan that is also well-executed can take anywhere between 4 to 6 months to show results.
-So be patient and don’t waver from the consistent production of high-value content.
+So be patient and don’t waver from the consistent production of high-value content in a well thought out inbound marketing strategy.

 To build an effective plan you’ll need a few key components